 I. OOPs!
 Medical expenses can eat up retirement income

-Very few things can erode retirement spending and security like rising medical costs including long-term care.
+Few things like rising medical costs and long-term care can erode retirement spending and security.
 Research from the Center for Retirement Research at Boston College indicates nearly one-fifth (18%) of retirees had less than half of their 2014 Social Security income remaining after out-of-pocket (OOP) spending, with 6% of retirees falling below 50% of total income.
-With less than two-thirds of their Social Security benefits available for non-medical consumption and limited income outside of Social Security for much of the elderly population, many retirees likely feel that making ends meet is difficult.
+With less than two-thirds of their Social Security benefits available for non-medical consumption and limited income outside of Social Security for much of the elderly, many retirees likely feel that making ends meet is difficult.

 None of this should come as a surprise.
 Average OOP spending (excluding long-term care) was $4,274 per year in 2014, with approximately two-thirds ($2,965) spent on premiums.
 In 2014, the average retiree had only 65.7% of his Social Security benefits remaining after OOP spending and only 82.2% of total income.

 What this means for you: Medicare’s high out-of-pocket (OOP) costs will substantially reduce retiree’s income from Social Security benefits and other sources and chip away at both Social Security and total income.
-This is a serious threat to retirement security for many, especially those on a fixed budget, as funds earmarked for other spending goals will be diverted away to pay higher than expected medical costs.
-Solutions abound from setting aside a higher amount for annual medical costs (I recommend at least $5,513 annually) and bolstering coverage through a Medigap policy to seeking affordable healthcare outside the U.S.
+This seriously threatens retirement security for many, especially those on a fixed budget, as funds earmarked for other spending goals will be diverted to pay higher-than-expected medical costs.
+Solutions abound, from setting aside a higher amount for annual medical costs (I recommend at least $5,513 annually) and bolstering coverage through a Medigap policy to seeking affordable healthcare outside the U.S.

 II.
 Simplifying Your Life Before Retirement: 3 Simple Steps

-As you approach retirement, it’s important to take proactive steps towards simplifying your finances so you don’t spend some of the best years of your life scrambling to make ends meet.
-Before you embark on your new and exciting chapter, consider taking these 3 simple steps to make your life during retirement a bit easier and stress-free.
+As you approach retirement, it’s important to take proactive steps toward simplifying your finances, so you don’t spend some of the best years of your life scrambling to make ends meet.
+Before you embark on your new and exciting chapter, consider taking these three simple steps to make your life during retirement a bit easier and stress-free.

 2) Automate: Set up automatic payments for recurring expenses to avoid worrying about missed payments every month.